tartavull/mostly-adequate-guide/README.md

  * **We don't have to learn everything up front to start writing programs.**

-    In a pure functional language, you cannot log a variable or read a DOM node without using monads.
+    In a pure functional language, you cannot log a variable  without using monads.
 Here we can cheat a little as we learn to purify our codebase.
 It's also easier to get started in this language since it's mixed paradigm and you can fall back on your current practices while there are gaps in your knowledge.

  * **The language is fully capable of writing top notch functional code.**

     We have all the features we need to mimic a language like Scala or Haskell with the help of a tiny library or two.
-Object-oriented programming currently dominates the industry, but it's clearly awkward in JavaScript.
+Object-oriented programming currently dominates the industry, but it's clearly awkward in python.
 It's akin to camping off of a highway or tap dancing in galoshes.
-We have to `bind` all over the place lest `this` change out from under us, we have various work arounds for the quirky behavior when the `new` keyword is forgotten, private members are only available via closures.
 To a lot of us, FP feels more natural anyways.

 That said, typed functional languages will, without a doubt, be the best place to code in the style presented by this book.
-JavaScript will be our means of learning a paradigm, where you apply it is up to you.
+Python will be our means of learning a paradigm, where you apply it is up to you.
 Luckily, the interfaces are mathematical and, as such, ubiquitous.
 You'll find yourself at home with Swiftz, Scalaz, Haskell, PureScript, and other mathematically inclined environments.

 ## Read it Online

-For a best reading experience, [read it online via Gitbook](https://mostly-adequate.gitbooks.io/mostly-adequate-guide/).
+For a best reading experience, [read it online via Gitbook](https://tartavull.gitbook.io/adequate-python/).

 - Quick-access side-bar
 - In-browser exercises